Kirubhakaran003/Assembly_EndGame/README.md

 # Assembly EndGame

-This project is part of a **React** application designed to create an interactive and engaging game.
+This project is a **React** application designed to create an interactive and engaging game.

 ## Description

-The **Assembly EndGame** is a game that allows users to engage in fun, logic-based challenges.
-The game is built using **React** and involves various components to handle user interaction, state management, and rendering game logic.
+The **Assembly EndGame** is a logic-based game where users can engage in fun challenges.
+It is built using **React** and includes multiple components to handle user interactions, state management, and rendering game logic.

 ## Features

-- Dynamic UI for game play
+- Dynamic UI for gameplay
 - Easy navigation through different stages of the game
 - Interactive design with animated transitions
 - Built with **React.js** and state management